jorgemarcial/vim-config/README.md

 ## Optional but highly recommended

-1. The vim feature *xterm-clipboard* allows to copy/paste content from/to the system clipboard (vim register + or \*).
+1. The vim feature *xterm-clipboard* allows to copy/paste content from/to the system clipboard (vim register `+` or `*`).
    Check `vim --version` to see which features are installed.

-In Ubuntu, the package *vim-gnome* adds the *xterm-clipboard* and other features to vim, install it with `sudo apt-get install vim-gnome`.
+   In Ubuntu, the package *vim-gnome* adds the *xterm-clipboard* and other features to vim.
+To install it:
+   `sudo apt-get install vim-gnome`

 2. Install **exuberant-ctags** or **ctags** for better omni-code completion:
-    - Debian based systems (Ubuntu): `sudo apt-get install exuberant-ctags`.
+   - Debian based systems (Ubuntu): `sudo apt-get install exuberant-ctags`
-    - OSX with brew: `brew install ctags`.
+   - OSX with brew: `brew install ctags`

    Info about how to construct your tags file and use it inside vim below.

 3. For PHP: Install the shell tool [php-cs-fixer](http://cs.sensiolabs.org/) to keep PHP coding standards.
 The [vim-php-cs-fixer](https://github.com/stephpy/vim-php-cs-fixer) plugin allows to make use of it from vim.